-Subject to feedback from stakeholders on this draft assessment, the International Secretariat's preliminary assessment is that the corrective action on social expenditures has been partly addressed and considers that Kazakhstan has made meaningful progress with considerable improvements on Requirement 6.1.
+The International Secretariat's assessment is that the corrective action on social expenditures has been partly addressed and considers that Kazakhstan has made meaningful progress with considerable improvements on Requirement 6.1.
 The 2017 EITI Report presents the reconciliation of mandatory social expenditures under the BCC 206114 budget code as well as the unilateral disclosure of other social expenditures.
 While the report and its addendum categorise these additional social expenditures as voluntary, opinions were split among NSC members consulted over whether the additional social expenditures reported were voluntary, mandatory, or a mix of both.
 In addition, the data presented on mandatory social expenditures under BCC 206114 do not appear consistent across the different annexes to the 2017 EITI Report and do not distinguish between cash and in-kind social expenditures, nor consistently identify non-government beneficiaries.